NYCComptroller/Checkbook/INSTALL.md

                   $conf['check_book']['data_feeds']['command'] = \
                   'PGPASSWORD=<password> psql -h <postgres-db-ip> -U <postgres-db-user> <postgresdb-name>'

-7. Install or Modify Fonts.
+8. Install or Modify Fonts.

+ TODO: This step can be skipped -- say so clearly.
+Skipping it will result in, for example, in-browser errors visible to Firebug.

  On its New York City production instance at checkbooknyc.com, Checkbook uses Novecento Wide Normal font.
 This font can be